 (2) Providing technical assistance.
-All persons are encouraged to contact Ecology and seek assistance on the general administrative and technical requirements of the state cleanup law.
-Under Ecology’s voluntary cleanup program, persons planning or conducting independent remedial action may also request technical assistance on how to investigate and clean up a site and written opinions on whether a planned or completed remedial action meets the substantive requirements of the state cleanup law.
-Such technical assistance is advisory only and is not binding on Ecology.
+All persons are encouraged to contact ecology and seek assistance on the general administrative and technical requirements of the state cleanup law.
+Under ecology’s voluntary cleanup program, persons planning or conducting independent remedial action may also request technical assistance on how to investigate and clean up a site and written opinions on whether a planned or completed remedial action meets the substantive requirements of the state cleanup law.
+Such technical assistance is advisory only and is not binding on ecology.
 Such technical assistance does not constitute, and may not be represented by a person as, an approval of a remedial action.
 See RCW 70A.305.170(1) and WAC 173-340-515(5).
 Ecology will only provide a binding commitment or approval under an order or decree.

 (3) Collecting adequate information.
 Ecology intends that adequate information be gathered at a site to enable decisions on appropriate actions.
 Ecology also intends that decisions be made and cleanups proceed expeditiously once adequate information is obtained.
 Studies can be performed and submittals made at varying levels of detail appropriate to the conditions at the site.
 Also, steps in the cleanup process may be combined to facilitate quicker cleanups, where appropriate.
 Flexibility in the scope of investigations and in combining steps may be particularly appropriate for routine cleanup actions.
-Once adequate information has been obtained, Ecology will make decisions within the framework provided under the state cleanup law and in site-specific orders or decrees.
+Once adequate information has been obtained, ecology will make decisions within the framework provided under the state cleanup law and in site-specific orders or decrees.

 (4) Preparing documents.
-Except for the initial investigation and the site hazard assessment and ranking, any of the studies, reports, or plans used in the cleanup process can be prepared by either Ecology or the potentially liable person.
+Except for the initial investigation and the site hazard assessment and ranking, any of the studies, reports, or plans used in the cleanup process can be prepared by either ecology or the potentially liable person.
 Ecology retains all authority to review and verify the documents submitted and to make decisions based on the documents and other relevant information.

 (5) Encouraging and facilitating public participation.
-For Ecology-conducted and Ecology-supervised remedial actions, Ecology seeks to encourage public participation and facilitate equitable participation in all steps of the cleanup process under WAC 173-340-600.
+For ecology-conducted and ecology-supervised remedial actions, ecology seeks to encourage public participation and facilitate equitable participation in all steps of the cleanup process under WAC 173-340-600.
 Ecology will encourage a level of participation appropriate to the threats posed by a site and the level of the public's interest in the site.
-When assessing public participation needs at a site, Ecology will consider the interests of vulnerable populations, overburdened communities, and non-federally recognized tribes.
+When assessing public participation needs at a site, ecology will consider the interests of vulnerable populations and overburdened communities.

 (6) Engaging and collaborating with Indian tribes.

-(a) For Ecology-conducted and Ecology-supervised remedial actions, Ecology will seek to engage affected Indian tribes under WAC 173-340-620 by providing timely information, effective communication, continuous opportunities for collaboration and, when necessary, government-to-government consultation, as appropriate for each site.
+For ecology-conducted and ecology-supervised remedial actions, ecology will seek to engage affected Indian tribes under WAC 173-340-620 by providing timely information, effective communication, continuous opportunities for collaboration and, when necessary, government-to-government consultation, as appropriate for each site.

-(b) To facilitate collaboration, it is important that Indian tribes provide specific comments, including the identification of other applicable state and federal laws and any additional information or mitigating measures that are necessary or desirable to satisfy their concerns.

 (7) Coordinating with agencies.

-(a) For Ecology-conducted and Ecology-supervised remedial actions, Ecology will ensure appropriate local, state, and federal agencies are kept informed and, as appropriate, involved in the development and implementation of remedial actions.
+(a) For ecology-conducted and ecology-supervised remedial actions, ecology will ensure appropriate local, state, and federal agencies are kept informed and, as appropriate, involved in the development and implementation of remedial actions.
 Ecology may require a potentially liable person to undertake this responsibility.
-If the potentially liable person demonstrates that they are unable to obtain adequate involvement by a particular government agency to allow the remedial action to proceed, Ecology will request the involvement of the agency.
+If the potentially liable person demonstrates that they are unable to obtain adequate involvement by a particular government agency to allow the remedial action to proceed, ecology will request the involvement of the agency.